Boxer

 Unique facts and fascinating details

-- The name 'Boxer' is believed to come from the dog's tendency to use its front paws to 'box' during play.
+- The name 'Boxer' is believed to come from the breed's tendency to use its front paws to 'box' during play or defense.

-- The breed was one of the first to be used as a police dog in Germany.
+- They were among the first breeds to be used as police and military dogs in Germany.

 Frequently Asked Questions